nishonow/platformer-game/Readme.md

 * New Levels: Added 4 extra levels to the game.

-* New Game Elements: Added traps, player live
+* New Game Elements: Added traps to decrease player life counts

-* Next Level Screen: Added new screen to move to next level if player does not have enough coins programm load the same level untill player has enough coins.
+* Next Level Screen: Added new screen to move to next level if player does not have enough coins game load the same level until player has enough coins.

 * New Game Over Screen: Added new Game Over Screen.